influxdata/telegraf/CONTRIBUTING.md

 * Outputs should call `outputs.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/outputs/all/all.go` file.
+* To be available within Telegraf itself, plugins must add themselves to the `./plugins/outputs/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the output can be configured.
-This is include in `telegraf config`.
+This is include in `telegraf -sample-config`.
 * The `Description` function should say in one line what this output does.

 ### Output Example